 The pistol squat is a challenging bodyweight strength exercise.
 It not only requires strength but significant control and mobility.
 Quite often the extreme mobility demands of the pistol squat are overlooked.
 So, we will start with the most commonly limited mobility deficits for the squat and then discuss a progression of strength exercises you can use to build up to a pistol squat!

-If you need a done-for-you comprehensive plan to get your first pistol squat be sure to check out our PISTOL SQUAT JACKPOT program!
+If you need a done-for-you comprehensive plan to get your first pistol squat, be sure to check out our PISTOL SQUAT JACKPOT program!
 Hundreds of athletes have improved their pistol strength and technique with this program!